hoppersroppers/training/Core/1.IntroductionToHacking/2-SiteIntro/1-Notes.md

 4. Developing fundamental technical skills lays the groundwork for success in any topic
 5. Knowledge must be actionable
 6. The measure of a community is how they treat those who are trying to gain entry
+7. There is no such thing as being done learning

 Anytime something on this site doesn't seem to be matching up with our core tenets, let us know so we can fix it.
 We will make as many possible mechanisms for you to help us improve our approach, the content, and the community of this site as possible.
+This site is a living entity and will change on a regular basis so that we can improve your experience.

 # So What is ROP?
 All you need to know right now is that ROP is an advanced exploitation technique which beats advanced defenses by chaining together code which was already in a program in order to perform unexpected behavior which gives an attacker control.
 That definition is good enough for now, but if you stick around with us, soon enough you will know what it means and eventually you will be writing exploits of your own.
 The critical bit for you to understand right now is that you take snippets of existing code, chain it back together in a new order, and then use those to jump to where you need to go next.
 As you go through this course you will do the same thing, reusing already learned information and arranging it to jump to new locations.

 ## Content
-This curriculum was created based on inputs from members of the great classes of '15, '16, '17, and '18.
-We put this curriculum together by aggregating all of the guides on how to become successful in information security, took what we thought was important, added things of our own, and personalized it for the Academy.
-This is the first iteration of the curriculum online and it should change drastically as we see what does and doesn't work.
+This curriculum was created based on inputs from members of the great Naval Academy classes of '15, '16, '17, and '18.
+We put this curriculum together by aggregating all of the guides on how to become successful in information security, took what we thought was important and added things of our own.
+To say that this is built on the backs of a hundred other guides would be an understatement, and we are grateful that we are part of an infosec community which has so many online resources.
+All attempts to cite source material have been made.
+This is the first iteration of the curriculum online and it should change drastically as we see what does and doesn't work, and the only way we will know is feedback from students like you.

 ## Feedback

 After every section, we are going to ask for feedback.
 What did you like, not like, want changed, any thoughts.
-Just stream of consciousness it.
+Just stream of consciousness it, the more information we get the better.

 We can only get better if you tell us what you want changed, and you won't hurt our feelings.
 You can provide feedback over instant message on Slack, email to d.m.devey@gmail.com, or just to people in person.
 We just want you to learn and then give us feedback so we can learn.